nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 - https://leetcode.com/explore/learn/card/introduction-to-data-structure-binary-search-tree/142/conclusion/1018
 - this problem is a perfect one to be solved with a heap, also known as a priority queue. check (https://leetcode.com/problems/kth-largest-element-in-a-stream/solution/)
-- Well, a heap is also capable of removing the smallest element quickly, so what if we just keep removing the smallest element from nums until nums.length == k, That's the key to solving this problem - use a min-heap(min means that the heap will remove/find the smallest element, a max heap is the same thing but for the largest element) and keep the heap at size k.That way, the smallest element in the heap (the one we can access in O(1)O(1)) will always be the kth largest element.
+- Well, a heap is also capable of removing the smallest element quickly, so what if we just keep removing the smallest element from nums until nums.length == k, That's the key to solving this problem - use a min-heap(min means that the heap will remove/find the smallest element, a max heap is the same thing but for the largest element) and keep the heap at size k.That way, the smallest element in the heap (the one we can access in O(1) will always be the kth largest element.
-- naive trivial way is to sort the array and then return kth largest from end in O(1) constant time by removing largest/smallest from end till we have n - k elements in array, but since add operation will be O(n) and then sorting again will cost nlogn so in short insert will be n \* n log n = n^2
+- naive trivial way is to sort the array and then return kth largest from end in O(1) constant time by removing largest/smallest from end till we have n - k + 1 elements in array, but since add operation will be O(n) and then sorting again will cost nlogn so in short insert will be n \* n log n = n^2

 Given N as the length of nums and M as the number of calls to add(),

 - Time complexity: O(N⋅log(N)+M⋅log(k))

 - The time complexity is split into two parts.
 First, the constructor needs to turn nums into a heap of size k.
-In Python, heapq.heapify() can turn nums into a heap in O(N)O(N) time.
+In Python, heapq.heapify() can turn nums into a heap in O(N) time.
 Then, we need to remove from the heap until there are only k elements in it, which means removing N - k elements.
-Since k can be, say 1, in terms of big OO this is N operations, with each operation costing \log(N)log(N).
+Since k can be, say 1, in terms of big O this is N operations, with each operation costing log(N).
 Therefore, the constructor costsO(N+N⋅log(N))=O(N⋅log(N)).

 - Next, every call to add() involves adding an element to heap and potentially removing an element from heap.
 Since our heap is of size k, every call to add() at worst costs O(2∗log(k))=O(log(k)).
 That means M calls to add() costsO(M⋅log(k)).